Every WordPress.com site comes with a free

 In this guide

-To add a new domain to your site, follow these steps:
+To register a new domain, follow these steps:

 - Go to Upgrades → Domains in the left sidebar of your site dashboard.

 - Click Add a domain and choose Search for a domain:

 - Type the domain you wish to register in the search field.

 - If you don’t have a particular domain in mind, you can also search for keywords, and we will suggest different options that match your keywords.